Last Updated on September 24, 2022

-Safety all comes down to the cooking and the internal temperature of the hot dog or sausage inside the corn dog that matters most, rather than the batter or coating.
+Safety all comes down to the cooking and the internal temperature of the hot dog or sausage inside it that matters most, rather than the batter or coating.

-No matter what type of hot dog is used for a corn dog, it has to reach the minimum internal temperature as above.
+No matter what type of hot dog is used for it, it has to reach the minimum internal temperature as above.

 The FDA recommends cooking or reheating hot dogs all the time at least until steaming hot.
 This is because processed and ready-to-eat foods are an easy target for contamination by Listeria monocytogenes after processing and even packaging.

-This kills the bacteria that can otherwise make you and your baby ill.
+This kills the harmful bacteria that can otherwise make you and your unborn baby ill.

 If you can’t reheat a hot dog sufficiently before eating it, it might be best to skip it (source: FDA).
 The same principle applies to corn dogs since it contains hot dogs or other sausages.

 When eating out, corn dogs are either freshly cooked on the spot or kept warm in a hot container, or food warmer.

 If they are being cooked as you order them, then you should be good.
 The temperature of foods that are sold when fried ranges from 325 °F to 375 °F (162.8 °C to 190.6 °C) (source: OSU Extension).